MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/structured-outputs.md

 # [Python (Microsoft Entra ID)](#tab/python-secure)

-You can use [Pydantic](https://docs.pydantic.dev/latest/) to define object schemas in Python.
-Depending on what version of the [OpenAI](https://pypi.org/project/openai/) and [Pydantic libraries](https://pypi.org/project/pydantic/) you are running you may need to upgrade to a newer version.
+You can use [`Pydantic`](https://docs.pydantic.dev/latest/) to define object schemas in Python.
+Depending on what version of the [OpenAI](https://pypi.org/project/openai/) and [`Pydantic` libraries](https://pypi.org/project/pydantic/) you're running you may need to upgrade to a newer version.
 These examples were tested against `openai 1.42.0` and `pydantic 2.8.2`.

 ```cmd
 pip install openai pydantic --upgrade